Braves vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 20 hits with eight doubles, five home runs and 11 walks.
+- Jorge Soler has recorded 21 hits with eight doubles, five home runs and 11 walks.
 He has driven in 10 runs.

 Soler Recent Games